You must tell us about any issues that could affect your fitness to practise if you are:

 You must notify us if there is any change in the circumstances relating to the fitness to practise declaration that you made as part of your application or renewal process.
 You must notify us of any such change within seven days from the day the change occurred by completing an online fitness to practise declaration.
 Complete an online health declaration if you are declaring a health related matter.

 The online declaration forms are for pharmacists or pharmacy technicians who need to provide information on a criminal conviction or a health matter about which they have not previously advised the Registrar.

-If you are applying for :
+If you are a current pharmacist foundation trainee, or are applying for :

-- the pharmacist pre-registration scheme
+- the pharmacist foundation training scheme

 - initial registration

 and have something to declare, you must complete a paper Something to declare form [PDF 140 KB] and return it with your application.
 You must complete a paper Something to declare - health form [PDF 127 KB]if you are declaring a health related matter.

 If you are planning to submit a declaration, please send a scanned copy to us by email at firstname.lastname@example.org.

 In regulating pharmacy professionals we aim always to protect the public before they are put at unwarranted risk of harm, rather than just reacting when something goes wrong.
 Therefore we require applicants and registrants to declare to us anything that may affect their fitness to practise.
 This is to assure us that, for anyone entering or remaining on the register, there is no reason to believe that they will not practise in line with the expected standards for registrants.